-- a.
-The citation is issued within 3 years of the final order date of the previous citation or within 3 years of the final abatement date, whichever is later; and - b.
-If the previous citation was contested, within 3 years of the Review Commission's final order or the Court of Appeals final mandate. - 2.
+- The citation is issued within 3 years of the final order date of a. the previous citation or within 3 years of the final abatement date, whichever is later, or - b.
+The previous citation was contested, within 3 years of the Review Commission's final order or the Court of Appeals final mandate. - 2.
 When a violation is found during an inspection and a repeated citation has previously been issued for a substantially similar condition, the violation may be classified as a second instance repeated violation with a corresponding increase in penalty.